joreilly/joreilly/README.md

 ### Hi there 👋

-I'm a software engineer based in Galway, Ireland 🇮🇪 and working for [Neat](https://twitter.com/neatmeetings) 🇳🇴.
+I'm a software engineer based in Galway, Ireland 🇮🇪.
 Google Developer Expert for Kotlin.

 ## Some more background
 - Extensive experience working as a hands-on software engineer on mobile, desktop, server and embedded applicaitons.